timokonkwo/quizApp/README.md

 # quizNow

-A simple quiz App made with react. it generates quizzes from an API and grades you as you complete them them.
+## A simple quiz App made with react. it generates quizzes from an API and grades you as you complete them them.

+- API - Open trivia API